Chattyice234/Chattyice234/README.md

 # Hi there, I'm Chattyice234! 👋

 Welcome to my GitHub profile!
-I'm the creator of multiple game websites (barely 2 :/ ) and my original account, @Chattyice, was marked as spam and no one could see my profile or repos.
-I've moved to this account now!
+I used to create game websites and tools for school, but I can't anymore because I was caught.
+Now, I just program and create fun things to share on Github.

 <a href="https://chattyice234.github.io">My Website</a>